bios62/notechws/labs/lab5.md

 ## Purpose of lab

-The purpose of this lab is to import and run the Oracle APEX application for viewing the trip- and logdata.
+The purpose of this lab is to import and run the Oracle APEX application for viewing the trip- and log-data.

 ## Prerequsite